MaximKraev/site/README.md

 Codio Website
 ==============

+Test Branch

-This is the repository for the Codio website.
+his is the repository for the Codio website.
 It is primarily a [Middleman](http://middlemanapp.com/) application, which is a static site generator.

 We encourage you to send us pull requests for anything that you think may fix or improve the site.